-The ridge of Monte Baldo (2218 meters) dominates the eastern lakeshore and makes it a destination for active travellers in summer and in winter.
+The ridge of Monte Baldo dominates the eastern lakeshore and makes an excellent destination for active travelers in summer and winter.
 (Hobby) botanists appreciate the region’s endemic plant diversity.
-The region around Bardolino is famous for wine and olive-growing whereas Lazise is known for its vast theme parks.
+The region around Bardolino is famous for wine and olive-growing, whereas Lazise is known for its vast theme parks.